Rogdham/pyzstd/index.rst

 .. py:function:: decompress_stream(input_stream, output_stream, *, zstd_dict=None, option=None, read_size=131_075, write_size=131_072, callback=None)

-    A fast and convenient function, it decompresses *input_stream* and writes the decompressed data to *output_stream*.
-It doesn't close the streams.
+    A fast and convenient function, decompresses *input_stream* and writes the decompressed data to *output_stream*, it doesn't close the streams.

     Supports multiple concatenated frames.

+    This function tries to zero-copy as much as possible.
+If the OS has read prefetch and write buffer, it may perform the tasks (read/decompress/write) in parallel to some degree.

     The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster, and reduces the number of callback function calls.